Ukraine buries unidentified soldiers months after eastern battle

 "To think that this could happen to our country, to our boys," Bondarenko said, her voice choking with tears.

-Clouds of red dust rose into the air as soldiers shovelled earth into the graves, each marked with a plain cross and a plaque inscribed with the words: "Unknown soldier."
+Clouds of red dust rose into the air as soldiers shoveled earth into the graves, each marked with a plain cross and a plaque inscribed with the words: "Unknown soldier."

 (Reporting by Mikhail Moskalenko; Writing by Alessandra Prentice; Editing by Digby Lidstone)